-A total of 4,985 species credits are required for impacts to Pomaderris brunnea, Koala, Squirrel Glider, Cumberland Plain Land Snail and Southern Myotis.
-The land proposed for conservation measures will generate 5,572 species credits as shown in Table 17.
-The deficit of Koala, Squirrel Glider and Southern Myotis credits will be met by the purchase of additional credits from registered biobank sites outside of the BCAA, or Biodiversity Stewardship sites or the BCT (subject to an assessment of credit equivalency, as outlined in Section 6 of this report.
-Lendlease (Credit ID holder 650) already holds 99 Koala credits from the Campbelltown Koala population purchased from the Noorumba Reserve Biobank site (BA239).
+A total of 3,381 species credits are required for impacts to Pomaderris brunnea, Koala, Squirrel Glider, Cumberland Plain Land Snail and Southern Myotis.
+The land proposed for conservation measures will generate 6,232 species credits as shown in Table 17 all 'surplus' credits generated will be 'retired' as a condition of biodiversity certification with all species other than koala having a surplus of credits.
+The deficit of 108 Koala credits will be met by retiring 99 Koala BBAM credits from the Noorumba Reserve Biobank site (BA239) held by Lendlease (Credit ID Holder 650) and the purchase of 9 Koala credits from registered biobank sites outside the BCAA or Biodiversity Stewardship sites or the BCT (subject to an assessment of credit equivalency), as outlined in Section 6 of this report.